aelfric/ncfl-livedocs/ld.md

 - Evidence Sharing: Students should be prepared to share, electronically or by paper, any evidence they read in the round with their opponent and the judge.
-  If you want to share evidence online, the Affirmative team should create a Room on <https://speechdrop.net/> as soon as they enter the room and share the SpeechDrop Room Number with everyone in the round The Room Code should
+  If you want to share evidence online, it should be done using
-  be: the Round Number + Your Event + Your Assigned Room Number (e.g., Round 1 in LD in Room 12: “1LD12”).
+  <https://share.tabroom.com/>.
+A link to the sharing space for the round will
+  be sent to each debater through the pairing

 - Audio and video recordings of the rounds are prohibited.
 NO ONE (neither competitors nor judges) may record rounds.